 If you’re already confused, fear not.
 We’ll explain!
 Before we dive into figuring out which credit score may be needed to buy a house, let’s back up and take a look at the basics so you feel ready to make an offer on the house of your dreams.

 If you’re not planning on putting any money down or paying cash upfront, then you’ll be taking out a pretty substantial loan for your new home.
-To determine if you qualify for a loan, consider checking your credit score, as it’s one of the most important factors in determining mortgage lending decisions.
+To determine if you qualify for a loan, consider using a free credit score check, as credit score is one of the most important factors in determining mortgage lending decisions.
 In fact, just a half a point difference in credit scores can mean tens of thousands of dollars more over the term of your loan.

 Still confused?
 Let’s back up even more.